STAND. COM. REP. NO. 838

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO THE COMPOSITION OF THE STATE COUNCIL ON MENTAL HEALTH,"
+"A BILL FOR AN ACT RELATING TO TRAVEL,"

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Hawaiian Affairs that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 193 and recommend that it pass Second Reading and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Finance that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1286, H.D.
+2, and recommends that it pass Third Reading.